What is a SOC 2 Report and Why Are Your Clients Asking For It?

 Cybersecurity is not all about preventing attacks.
 It’s also about how you respond to attacks and breaches.
 Incident response is one of those aspects of cybersecurity where almost every scenario is different and unique in itself.
 Therefore it’s important to have a good incident response plan.

 We started by understanding the need for an incident response plan and then looked into some examples to extract learnings from them.
 The lessons learned from these examples are something every organization should focus on.
+Lessons from incident responses are something every organization should focus on.
 Because hacks are inevitable, the company’s response to those hacks is what makes all the difference.

 Security